 Clearly, there’s a lot to think through.
 Take your time with this step and work with legal and investment professionals as needed.
 Some of the endowment regulations discussed below will likely impact how you shape your own investment and withdrawal policies, so review them and consult with experts before formally adopting brand new policies for your endowment.

-Establish the financial account for the endowment and follow all your policies to the letter.
+Establish the financial account for the endowment and follow all your policies.
 Work with your investment advisor to get intimately familiar with reading the endowment’s allocation and performance data.

 Now you can start to think about how to present your endowment to donors—see below to learn a few endowment fundraising best practices.